 What to Expect When Starting a Drug Detox Program

 At the beginning of a drug detox program, counselors ask a series of questions regarding drug history, including the following:

 - How often do you take them?

 - How much is considered a dose for you?

 - When did you last take drugs?

-Counselors might follow up these questions with a urine test, just to ensure that staff understands the chemicals that might be coursing through the person’s body.
+Counselors might follow up these questions with a urine test to ensure that staff understands the chemicals coursing through the person’s body.
 Counselors might also ask about the person’s previous history with detox.
-People who have been through detox multiple times are at a greater risk for complications, so staff will want to ensure that people who have been through the process before get the extra help and attention they might need in order to go through the process safely.
+People who have been through detox multiple times are at a greater risk for complications, so staff will want to ensure that people like this get the extra help and attention they might need to go through it securely.

-People who are addicted to opiates such as prescription painkillers or heroin might need medication management, and that help might begin the very first day.
-Medications such as methadone or buprenorphine can help to ease the physical discomfort associated with withdrawal, and they might also help to reduce the cravings for drugs.
+People struggling with opioid addiction involving prescription painkillers or heroin might need medication management—also called medication-assisted treatment (MAT)—and that help might begin on the very first day.
+Medications such as methadone or buprenorphine can help ease the physical discomfort associated with withdrawal and might also help reduce the cravings for drugs.
 Not all people need these drugs, but physicians can use an opiate withdrawal scale to measure symptoms and determine who needs medication management.

-According to studies quoted by SAMHSA, the average length of stay in a detox program in 1997 was 7.7 days.4 Currently it is a few days to a couple weeks; however, some people may need to stay enrolled in their programs for longer periods of time as they may present for help with very high levels of drugs in their bodies.
-They would, therefore, need longer periods of time in order to process all of those drugs and obtain sobriety.
+The average stay in a detox program is a few days to a couple of weeks.
+However, some people may need to stay enrolled in their programs for extended periods as they may need more help due to high levels of drugs in their bodies.
+Therefore, they would require extended periods to process those drugs and obtain sobriety.

 Many programs usher people right from detox to rehab, building upon momentum and ensuring that the person doesn’t have the opportunity to return home and slip up before rehab begins.
 Some programs even provide detox and rehab services in the same facility, providing an ideal continuity of care process.